MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning

 \myparagraph{Question analysis} After constructing $\mathcal{G}_Q$, the next step is to analyze the temporal intent of the question.
 Unlike conventional TKGQA approaches that treat all questions uniformly, or use the label from the dataset, leveraging the flexibility reduces.
 Temporal questions exhibit diverse syntactic forms and intricate time constraints.
 To capture these nuances, \mot first performs {temporal type classification}, identifying the temporal operator that governs the question’s reasoning logic.

 \myparagraphunderline{Temporal type classification} Temporal type classification determines the intrinsic temporal relations implied by a question.
 Following Allen’s interval algebra~\cite{allen1984towards}, we consider thirteen fundamental temporal relations, as well as extended operators such as set relations, duration comparisons, and ordering mechanisms~\cite{TimelineKGQA}, as introduced in Section \ref{sec:preliminaries}.
 Existing methods often rely on static prompts or manually designed exemplars, limiting their adaptability to complex or unseen temporal structures.
 In contrast, \mot leverages a continuously updated experience pool $\mathcal{E}_{pool}$ that stores successful reasoning trajectories, toolkit configurations, and classification results.
 This memory-based design enables dynamic retrieval of contextually aligned exemplars, improving temporal reasoning consistency across question types.
 Formally, for a given question $Q$, type-specific exemplars are retrieved as: $ \mathcal{E}_{\text{type}} = \textsf{GetTypeExp}(\mathcal{E}_{pool}, Q, W_{\text{exp}}), $ where $W_{\text{exp}}$ denotes the exemplar retrieval limit.
 These exemplars are then incorporated into the LLM classification prompt: $ \textsf{Type}(Q) = \textsf{Prompt}_{\text{TypeSelect}}(Q, \mathcal{E}_{\text{type}}), $ allowing the model to identify the most appropriate temporal operator for $Q$.
-The prompt template is presented in Appendix \ref{appendix:prompt}.
 This exemplar-guided strategy enables the \mot to adapt to new question patterns, enhances type prediction accuracy, and lays the foundation for the subsequent decomposition stage.